azdanov/fastify-auth/README.md

 User is saved to a DB with a session assigned to this user.

 No proper validation or error handling is done.

+Modify `hosts` to add Caddy support for https development:
+`127.0.0.1:3000 fastify-auth.dev`

+Then run `caddy run --config Caddyfile` and `npm run start` to have https enabled dev environment.